len0xx/config.nvim/README.md

 **To use this config you first need to install NeoVim**. ([Installation guide](https://github.com/neovim/neovim/wiki/Installing-Neovim))

+I use NeoVim with [Tmux](https://github.com/tmux/tmux/wiki/Getting-Started) to enable the superpower of splitting terminals and managing the terminal windows with ease.

 Additionally you will need Packer and LazyGit.
 Both of which may be installed using the scripts from this repository (`install-config.sh` and `install-lazygit-linux-x86_64.sh`)

 Each Language Server Protocol (LSP for short) is using its own Language Server, so for each language you also need to install a Language Server Daemon.
 Check out [this guide](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) for more info

 NeoVim uses a lot of so called "nerd" characters, so you will most likely need those to be installed [from here](https://github.com/ryanoasis/nerd-fonts).

-The font that I use is `Fira Code`
+The font that I use is `Cascadia Code` (Download it [here](https://www.nerdfonts.com/))

 ### Installation (*nix)